-- (a) Collecting and collating relevant information from States Parties, regional organizations, members of the non-governmental community and others engaged in promoting universality and full implementation of the Rome Statute; and - (b) Ensuring that such information is readily and widely accessible and disseminated to interested States and others."
+(a) Collecting and collating relevant information from States Parties, regional organizations, members of the non-governmental community and others engaged in promoting universality and full implementation of the Rome Statute; and

+(b) Ensuring that such information is readily and widely accessible and disseminated to interested States and others."

-The Secretariat therefore requests that States Parties convey, by 30 September 2013, the information referred to in paragraph 6, sub-paragraph (h), of the Plan of action and annex II hereto, or submit updated information, where applicable.
+The Secretariat therefore requests that States Parties convey, by 30 September 2014, the information referred to in paragraph 6, sub-paragraph (h), of the Plan of action and annex II hereto, or submit updated information, where applicable.

-Furthermore, as regards the measures undertaken in respect of implementing legislation, the Secretariat conveys herewith a questionnaire, prepared by the Court (see annex III), which States Parties are requested to complete and submit together with the information referred to above.
+Furthermore, as regards the measures undertaken in respect of implementing legislation, the Secretariat conveys herewith a questionnaire, prepared by the Court (see annex III), and requests States Parties to complete it, or submit updated information as appropriate, together with the information referred to above.